 Although he is seen wearing an AIF uniform, Colonel Robinson is often mistaken for an Englishman, due to his accent, which is in fact a clipped Anglo-Australian accent, typical of the time, and not a deliberate attempt to mislead the audience.

 For a great deal of the cast and crew, ANZAC Day - the day in Australia that commemorates the war dead - meant little more than a vacation from school.
 Working on the film made them realize its true significance.

-It took 3 years for the film-makers to secure funding.
-The reason it took so long was because the Australian government's film agency declined to provide money for it, deeming the film to be "not commercial".
+It took three years for the filmmakers to secure funding.
+The reason it took so long, was because the Australian government's film agency declined to provide money for it, deeming the film to be "not commercial".

-Shortly after Archie and Frank arrive at Gallipoli they cross through the trenches to try and take what they think is a shortcut to the beach, when the soldier guarding the point informs them it's a shortcut to "the bloody cemetery."
+Shortly after Archie and Frank arrive at Gallipoli, they cross through the trenches to try and take what they think is a shortcut to the beach, when the soldier guarding the point informs them it's a shortcut to "the bloody cemetery."
 The guard is sitting beside a sign that says "Abandon hope past this point."
-This is a paraphrasing of "Abandon all hope, ye who enter here," a famous line from 14th century poet Dante Alighieri's poem "Inferno," and the inscription above the gate of Hell as the poet walks through it.
+This is a paraphrasing of "Abandon all hope, ye who enter here," a famous line from fourteenth century poet Dante Alighieri's poem "Inferno", and the inscription above the gate of Hell as the poet walks through it.

 The movie was initially to be made by the South Australian Film Corporation, who were the original team behind the production.
 However, they withdrew support for the film, over creative differences with the script.
 However, the movie was still partially filmed in South Australia.
 The Gallipoli Peninsula was filmed at Port Lincoln, while the market sequence was also filmed in South Australia, at a fish market.